Johannisfelsen

 The Winged Altar of Saint John, also known as the Usterling High Altar, is one of the most important works of art in the district.
 It was created by an unknown artist from the circle of Hans Leinberger.
 It shows the depictions of John the Evangelist and John the Baptist.
 Opened, the wings of the altar show four other reliefs: the beheading of John the Baptist, the saint's sermon in the desert, the baptism of Jesus, and a depiction of the Growing Rock.
 At that time, artists often incorporated local geography into sacred art, the locations were familiar to the faithful and associated with the biblical stories.
 But it also shows that the church liked to use the unusual geotope as a promotional medium.

 Tufa runnels form under favourable conditions, but also decay when conditions change.
 This gully would probably have decayed by now, or at least would look quite different today, if it had not been carefully maintained.
 For many generations, the altar servers of the church in Usterling kept the gully free of leaves and soil.
 In winter, the water was even diverted so that the rock would not be damaged by frost.
 In the meantime, this maintenance work has been taken over by the nature conservation of the district of Dingolfing-Landau.
 The geotope is under nature conservation and was presented to a larger public in 2002 in the campaign Bayerns schönste Geotope (Bavarias most beautiful geotopes).
-On this occasion, information boards were also attached to the gully.
+On this occasion, updated information boards were also erected on the site.

 Usually, tufa deposits and tufa runnels are formed at karst springs.
 However, this is not a karst area.
 The deposits of the Obere Süßwassermolasse (Upper Freshwater Molasse) are impermeable marls overlain by slightly consolidated limestone gravels.
 Groundwater flows through the gravels, the many fissures allow water to flow through and also provide a surface for the dissolution of the limestone.
 The groundwater is confined by the marls and thus forms a so-called perched water table.
 A spring formed where the marl/limestone gravel layer boundary was cut by the slope of the Isar River.
 Since the water does not come from a cave, the flow of the spring fluctuates less than a karst springs.
 Also, there are no flood events that would pour sediment-rich water and thus disturb the growth of the gully.